School of Education

 706 Collaboration and Leadership in School Counseling (3).
 Students are required to have taken 18 hours in counseling courses.
 Emphasizes the collaboration and leadership skills needed to effectively organize and implement a comprehensive school counseling program.

-707 Cross-Cultural Counseling (3–6).
+707 Promoting Cultural Competence and Social Justice in School Counseling (3–6).
 Permission of the instructor.
 Explores the cognitive and affective considerations of counseling in culturally different social systems.
 This includes ways to incorporate specific sociocultural dimensions into the counseling process.

 708 School Consultation Methods (3–12).
 Examines various models of consultation and the role of the consultative model in the schools and related agencies; uses role playing and experience in the school.
 May be repeated for credit.

 709 Seminar in Applied Investigations (3).
 Permission of the instructor.
-Provides opportunities to explore specific areas of research interest in counseling and school psychology in depth.
+Provides opportunities to expand understanding of research in education, psychology, counseling, and school psychology.

 711 Promoting Academic Development (3).
 The course addresses the school counselor's role in promoting student academic development.
 Interventions for impacting academic achievement at both the individual and systems level are explored.

-718 Psycho-educational Assessment (1–3).
+718 Psychological Assessment and Intervention I (1–3).
 Permission of the instructor.
 Addresses knowledge and skills in techniques of observation, interviewing, assessment of environment, intelligence, achievement, perceptual motor skills, and interpersonal perceptions.
 May be repeated for credit.

 719 Behavioral Intervention in Counseling and School Psychology (3).
 Permission of the instructor.
 Covers behavior management and therapy as well as individual and group therapy.
 (The school psychology sections include consideration of theoretical interventions beyond those of a behavioral perspective.)
 May be repeated for credit.